 Fortunately, the community at Ancestry is highly involved.
 Most of the members you’ll find and highly committed to their research.
 So it makes it a lot easier to find what you’re looking for.

-The platform also makes it easy for you to connect and interact with potential DNA matches.
+The platform also makes it easy for you to connect and interact with potential DNA samples that match yours.
 All individuals who manifest a close link to your DNA will be immediately available on your dashboard.
 And if you subscribed to the Ancestry DNA + Traits kit, then you can reach out to them through the website.

-- Over 500+ regions – Genealogical research sites divide the world up into regions to help you understand where you came from.
-The more regions there are, the more specific your results.
+Genealogical research sites divide the world up into regions to help you understand where you came from.
+The more regions there are, the more specific your DNA test results.

 Ancestry has over 500 regions in their database, some of which are dialed down to the size of cities.
 This makes it easier to see the specifics of your origins, giving you a clear picture of where your family started and what they’re lives might have been like.